 An Exposure Bill, the draft Water Management Amendment Bill 2018, was also released as an example of the mechanisms that could be enacted to enable key elements of the reform.

-- View and download the consultation submissions
+- View and download the Community consultation—what we heard report

 Email firstname.lastname@example.org if you have any enquiries.